 This holiday game comes from the game author Paul Peterson and is originally distributed by AEG.
 Smash up is a deck building game - and an unbelievable one if you want to believe the slogan on the game packaging.
 And in fact it is in the rulebook of Smash up in contrast to other deck building games, quite a bit different.
 It starts with putting together your personal play deck.
-Instead of spending hours tinkering individual cards into a tactically strong deck, you choose at Smash up simply two of the factions, of which a total of 8 are available.
-This automatically creates the right deck from the 160 playing cards.
-This “deck building system light” is ideally suited for a quick game round on vacation and enables almost unbelievable combinations of the available factions.
-Robots and zombies form a team that is just as powerful as something alien and pirates.
-So creativity is only limited by the calculation of probability.
+Instead of spending hours tinkering individual cards into a tactically strong deck, you choose at Smash up simply two of the factions, of which 8 are available in total.
+The appropriate deck is then automatically composed of the 160 playing cards.
+This "deck building system light" is ideal for a quick game round on holiday and allows for almost unbelievable combinations from the available factions.
+Robots and zombies form a powerful team, just like aliens and pirates.
+Creativity is only limited by the probability calculation.
 A total of 28 different decks are possible.
-Basically not that little and completely sufficient for the trip anyway.
-After choosing the factions, each player receives his or her deck of cards, which also consists of two times 20 cards.
+Basically not even that little and for the trip anyway completely sufficient.
+After choosing the factions, each player receives his deck of cards, which also consists of two times 20 cards.

 The course of the game of Smash up* is comparatively simple: The aim is to use your creatures skillfully to destroy the enemy bases in order to earn victory points.
 In each turn, players can play up to two of their hand cards and thereby perform an action and / or creature.
 However, since there is no compulsion to take action, one must weigh up whether a game action makes tactical sense.
 It is then determined whether one of the bases can be destroyed or not.
 To do this, the combat values of the creatures are simply calculated and victory points are distributed according to the instructions from the basic cards.
 Since the player with the most battle points does not automatically receive the most victory points, tactical skill is necessary to get the best result from each round.
 So if you don't want to miss out on a deck building card game while on holiday, you can take it with you Smash up As a travel game it is spot on: the games are prepared quickly, the length of the round is manageable and the entertainment factor is great.
 And if you have seen enough of the creatures of the base game, you can fall back on numerous expansions that introduce further factions.